Read time: 6 minutes

 What break crop options did you trial?

-Longer answer: The combination of a fallow or break crop in year 1 followed by a second break crop in year 2 resulted in the greatest reduction in annual ryegrass seed bank population and panicle number after 3 years.
+The combination of a fallow or break crop in year 1, followed by a second break crop in year 2, resulted in the greatest reduction in annual ryegrass seed bank population and panicle number after 3 years.
 This sequence was significantly more profitable than continuous wheat, but not as profitable as a RR canola–wheat (high input) –wheat rotation.

 What was the most effective option in a weedy situation?

-Where herbicide resistant annual ryegrass is a major problem, an alternate three year sequence of wheat-hay (sprayed afterwards) in year 1, pulse-grain (spray topped) in year 2, and RR canola in year 3 can be profitable and also reduce the seed bank to extremely low levels.
+Where herbicide-resistant annual ryegrass is a major problem, an alternate 3-year sequence of wheat-hay (sprayed afterwards) in year 1, pulse-grain (spray topped) in year 2, and RR canola in year 3 can be profitable and also reduce the seed bank to extremely low levels.

 What is the key recommendation from this trial work for annual ryegrass control?

-Short answer: Two consecutive years of total annual ryegrass control using break crops and implementing all available weed seed control options.
+The key recommendation is: Two consecutive years of total annual ryegrass control using break crops and all available weed seed control options.

-Longer answer: Break crops work and can be profitable.
-Two or more years of effective ryegrass control using break crops and other management options including strongly competitive crops, rotating herbicide groups, pre and post emergent timing and prevention of seed set using crop topping, hay making and brown manuring along with fallow management and harvest weed seed control such as narrow windrow burning.
+Break crops are an effective weed control tactic and can also be profitable.
+Two or more years of effective ryegrass control using break crops and other management options, including strongly competitive crops, rotating herbicide groups, using pre- and post-emergent herbicides and preventing weed seed set using crop topping, hay making and brown manuring, along with fallow management and harvest weed seed control.

 Related Articles